deltaepsilon/quiver-timer/src/markdown/about.md

 My favorite timer was [Interval Timer](http://www.intervaltimer.com/), also known as ***Seconds Pro*** on iOS and Android.
 The [developer is great](https://twitter.com/loadedwino), and the app is soooo close to what I wanted... but I need a few advanced features—especially for Android—that Seconds Pro doesn't support, and if I need them, there's got to be someone else out there looking for them as well.

-## HiiT Clock is crushes!

 My stated goal with HiiT Clock is to build the best timer app available for my CrossFit/powerlifting use case.
 I've been using it for months, and I'm confident that I've crushed that goal.
-I don't care if nobody else uses this app, because I'm working out with it forever more.

 ## Feature requests